-- a short-term weighting of 50% in the first year, - a short-term weighting of 25% in the second year, - a short-term weighting of 12.5% in the third year, and - a short-term weighting of 0% afterwards
+- a short-term weighting of 25% in the second year, - a short-term weighting of 12.5% in the third year, and - a short-term weighting of 0% afterwards with the remainder coming from the long-term causal model.

 AEMO may adopt different weightings, when the near term outlook differs from the short term trend.
 Cases, which could warrant a different blending of short- and long-term forecasts, include: